-This Basque cheesecake is perfectly light and fluffy and made with just 5 main ingredients!
+This Basque cheesecake is perfectly light and made with just 5 main ingredients!
 No crust and no water bath needed- It’s so easy!

 What is a basque cheesecake?

-Also known as a Tarta De Queso, A Basque burnt cheesecake is without a doubt the EASIEST cheesecake you could ever make.
-There is no crust and no water bath needed, and you purposely bake it until the tops are brown.
+Also known as a Tarta De Queso, A Basque burnt cheesecake is a light and airy cheesecake made without a crust.
+It also doesn’t need any water baths and you bake them until the tops are almost burnt looking.

 Now, don’t be fooled by the over brown topping- It does NOT taste burnt at all.
 Also known as a Japanese cheesecake, it’s now a popular dessert around the world.

 Why this burnt cheesecake recipe will be a dessert staple-

 - 5 ingredients.
 This dessert could not be any easier and the minimal ingredient list proves it.

 - Light and fluffy.
 Cheesecakes are notorious for being dense and heavy but this is the opposite.
 It’s almost like a crème brûlée.

 - No butter or oil.
 For such a decadent cheesecake, you’ll love that its accidentally lower in fat.

 - Quick and easy.
 With less than 5 minutes hands on time, this is truly one of them most simple desserts.